facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Tabbed Fences

 SuperFences has the ability to create tabbed code blocks.
 Simply add `tab="tab-title"` to the fence's header, and the code block will will be rendered in a tab with the title `tab-title`.
-If you do not provide a title, but you've specified a language, the language will be used as the title.
+If you do not provide a title with either `tab=` or `tab=""`, but you've specified a language, the language will be used as the title.
 No case transformation is applied -- what you type is what you get.
 Consecutive code tabs will be grouped together.

 !!! example "Tabbed Code"

     ````
-    ```Bash tab=""
+    ```Bash tab=
     #!/bin/bash
     STR="Hello World!"
     echo $STR
     ```

-    ```C tab=""
+    ```C tab=
     #include

     int main(void) {